 - Install a motion sensing sprinkler.
 Cats hate water so they will stay away from your lawn if the sprinkler is on.

 - Sprinkling pepper around your garden will make their paws spicy and they will soon work out it’s your garden that’s the culprit!

-Now you’ve cleared your garden of pests, why not check out these top gardening tips and spruce up your garden for spring!
+Now that you know how to clear your home and garden of pests, why not check out these top gardening tips to spruce up your garden this spring and summer!

 Oh, and while you’re here, make sure to check out our Green Protect pest control range for a wide variety of eco-friendly protection from crawling and flying invaders.